 In the Notes and Attachments section of the KFS document, electronically upload documentation indicating that the business is a certified Small Business (SB) or Disabled Veteran Business Enterprise (DVBE).

 - You can find certifications using: the State of California Cal-eProcure website, sam.gov, or supplier.io.
-Each allows you to search by business name, certifications, commodities, etc.
+Each site allows you to search by business name, certifications, commodities, etc.

 - Once you’ve found the business, select it and print the certification or a screenshot indicating that the business is certified.

 - Attach the printed screen certification(s) to your KFS document.

 One or two price quotes from a certified Small Business or Disabled Veteran Business Enterprise (DVBE) are required, depending on the purchase price:

 - Between $10K and under $100K: One price quote

 - Between $100K up to $250K: Two price quotes (Requirement is two quotes from the same type of business, either an SB or DVBE.
 Cannot be one quote from an SB and one from a DVBE.)

 The Request for Quotation form, available on the Procurement & Contracting Services forms page, must be electronically attached to the Notes and Attachments section of the KFS document.